someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

 ![Revolution IRC connected to someodd IRC](/assets/showcase/irc-server/someodd-irc-revolution-irc.png)

-## Guidelines
+## Rules

-In order of how much I care to enforce:
+Here are rules which breaking may result in a ban:

-1. Nothing NSFW
+* Nothing NSFW
-1. Nothing political
+* Nothing political
+* Keep it positive
-1. Keep it about tech and collaboration
+* Keep it about tech and collaboration
+* Be nice, no trolling

 ## Register your nickname!